1. A Previous “End of the Age”?

 It seems what’s happened here, Bible scholars of the past, not having witnessed the modern day return of Israel as a nation, tried to make Gabriel’s words fit in with the events of ancient history, not realizing that this portion of the prophecy is supposed to be about the future (a restored Israel) rather than about the past (a vanished Israel).
 It was not an already-fulfilled prophecy, as many of them thought.

-And, of course, such thinking affected the way verse 22 was translated – in such a way that the link to the “prince of the covenant” of Daniel 9:27 was obscured.
+And, of course, such thinking affected the way verse 22 in chapter 11 was translated – in such a way that the link to the “prince of the covenant” of Daniel 9:27 was obscured.

 4) The existence of the “holy covenant”: Back in the days of Antiochus Epiphanes’ reign, there was no record of a covenant made, much less one that dealt with religious issues.
 (In verses 28 and 30 of Daniel 11 it is termed a “holy covenant”.)
 Nor was there any such covenant made in the years after Christ’s execution.